-First offense: Warning
+First: Warning

-Second offense: Referral resulting in 1 teacher detention Third offense: Referral resulting in 2 teacher detentions Referral resulting in 3 teacher detentions Fourth offense:
+Second: 1 teacher detention assigned

+Third: 2 teacher detentions assigned

+Fourth: 3 teacher detentions assigned

 Additional lates to school will result in alternative classroom placement.
 Late to school offenses will be dealt with on a cumulative basis.
+Excessive amounts of tardies may result in the loss of privileges (i.e. going to the library during study hall, attending after school activities, athletic events, musicals, plays and dances, etc.)